rachelesmee/website/foss4guklocal2023/lancaster-programme.md

 </td></tr>
 <tr><td>1245</td><td>Lunch Sponsored by the Lancaster Data Science Institute</td></tr>
 <tr><td>1345</td><td>
-<span class="speaker">Ana Maria Pacheco Pascagaza</span> : <span class="talktitle">Connecting Google Colab and Earth Engine for Satellite Imagery Analysis and Vegetation Monitoring</span>
+<span class="speaker">Ana María Pacheco Pascagaza</span> : <span class="talktitle">Connecting Google Colab and Earth Engine for Satellite Imagery Analysis and Vegetation Monitoring</span>
 <p>
 In a rapid changing Earth and escalating environmental degradation, particularly in terms of vegetation, the need for rapid analysis of satellite imagery is urgent.
 This presentation unveils the seamless integration of Google Colab with Google Earth Engine, tapping into an extensive repository of remote sensing data.
 Demonstrating Colab's capabilities, we explore satellite image access, computation of essential vegetation indices, and creation of spatial visualisations.
 I will present an overview on how generate time series analysis, machine learning, and a practical example of blending diverse data sources to produce various remote-sensing-based maps (e.g., land cover, biomass).
 </p>